Atanu484/Terraform-Azure-VM/README.md

 # Terraform-Azure-VM
-Creating Virtual Maching On Microsoft Azure Using Terraform.
+Creating Virtual Machine On Microsoft Azure Using Terraform.